kbaseattic/ui-common/docs/testing.md

 Karma uses a common conf.js file (commonly `karma.conf.js`).
 For us, that lives inside the test directory.
 This configuration file tells Karma what files need to be included in the web server, whether they need to be automatically loaded as part of the test page, and where the test files are.
 Fortunately, most of this is templateable.
 However, since most of our external components are installed by Bower, and that can lead to some inconsistencies in what gets installed, we had to include most of those manually.
 If you need to include a new external dependency, you'll likely have to do the same.
 Otherwise, all .js files in the src directory are included, and .js files under test/spec are treated as tests.

 The configuration is currently set to just test against PhantomJS - a headless, WebKit scriptable browser.
-Version of Chrome and Firefox will eventually be added to the testers, especially for automation on Travis-CI.
+Versions of Chrome and Firefox will eventually be added to the testers, especially for automation.
+For automation, this repo uses [Travis-CI](https://travis-ci.org/kbase/ui-common) to automatically run tests during a Github pull request.
+This then emits test coverage reports to [Coveralls](https://coveralls.io/github/kbase/ui-common) to see how much of your code is covered by tests.

+Internet Explorer and Safari are, unfortunately, unavailable on Travis-CI as of this writing.
+There are plugins available for Karma that allow those to be used locally (look up [karma-ie-launcher](https://www.npmjs.com/package/karma-ie-launcher) and [karma-safari-launcher](https://www.npmjs.com/package/karma-safari-launcher)), but will not be included in KBase anytime soon.

 Finally, Karma is configured to automatically report test coverage.
-When running locally using the commands below, an HTML directory with test results and coverage will be automatically generated for you to browse.
+When running locally using the commands below, an HTML directory with test results and coverage will be automatically generated for you to browse at build/test-coverage/html (see below for instructions on viewing).
 When run on Travis-CI, a different file is made that gets passed along to Coveralls.

 # Running tests with Grunt or Make